-GRISS hosted Basketball Victoria's Under 16 Country Championships in February this year, proving that it is an elite basketball facility for not basketball community.
+GRISS hosted Basketball Victoria's Under 16 Country Championships in February this year, proving that it is an elite basketball facility for not only Gippsland, but the Victorian basketball community.

 "Basketball Victoria is excited to see GRISS in action with it serving as an exceptional home venue for the Traralgon Amateur Basketball Association, Latrobe City Energy and one of Basketball Victoria's 10 High Performance Hubs, amongst other competitions and programs," David Huxtable, Basketball Victoria General Manager - Member and Community Services, said.